ReturnInfinity/BareMetal-OS/README.md

 	./build.sh

-## Installing to the disk image
+## Installing the system to the disk image

 	./install.sh monitor.bin

-This command installs the bootsector, loader (Pure64), kernel, and command line interface (Monitor) to the disk image.
+This command installs the boot sector, loader (Pure64), kernel, and simple command line interface (Monitor) to the disk image.

+## Installing the demos to the disk image

+	./install-demos.sh

+This command installs the various test/example programs to the disk image.

 ## Test the install with QEMU